sfoulsham/sfoulsham/README.md

 ## Hi, I'm Scarlett! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-- I'm interested in data analytics and visualisations, especially when used to produce buisness insights!
+- I'm studying computational data science at the University of Sydney.
-- I'm currently studying computational data science at the University of Sydney.
+- I'm passionate about data analytics and visualisations especially when used for buisness insights.
-- I'm learning about python, R, predictive modelling, and data manipulation.
+- I love simple design and code to communicate results.
-- I love simplistic design and code and have incoporated that within my project work.
+- I love learning about python, R, predictive modelling, and data manipulation.
-- I would love to hear any advice and feedback for my analytics work!
+- Please reach out with any advice or feedback!